This is a gluten-free, vegan, one-pot lentil stew. It has lentils, veggies, and all things comforting you need in a perfect one-pot meal.

 only 10-minute cooking time

-Here are the basic ingredients you need to make a tasty stew with lentils and vegetables:
+Here are the basic ingredients you need to make a tasty vegetarian stew:

 Brown Lentils: The base of this stew is the brown lentil or the whole masoor dal.
 They are easy to cook, store, digestive system friendly, and inexpensive.
 Lentils are the best source of plant-based protein.
 Here are my favorite 21 ways to eat lentils every day.